ZONESTAR3D/source-code-for-3d-printer/README.md

 2. Wait the build finished
 3. find the *firmware.bin or firmware.HEX* file in the ".pio/build/STM32F103VE_ZM3E4V2_USB(or others)" of your source code directory

-## upload firmware to the control board
+## upload firmware to the control board of your 3d printer
 1. for 32 bits control board, you can copy the *firmware.bin* to SD card and upload the firmware to your PC
 2. for 8bits control board, you need to upload firmwre to the control board by PC (from USB cable) About detail, please refer to: https://github.com/ZONESTAR3D/Firmware